matsinator123/inky-dashboard/README.md

 - Multiple display modes (customizable views)
 - working rain gauge
 - routines (Daniel mode on daniel days between hours 19-20, cooldown mode @ time and @ unless spotify is playing)
+- only updates the desplay when there is a visable chanhe

 ## Showcase